lorenzbr/PortfolioTracker/README.md

 ## Usage

-Please have a look at the documentation of the app: [PortfolioTracker](https://github.com/lorenzbr/PortfolioTrackerDocs).
+Please have a look at the documentation of the app: [Portfolio Tracker](https://github.com/lorenzbr/PortfolioTrackerDocs).

 ## Contact